Bashardeeb97/ProductsManager/README.md

 - Cheese : - requires a minimum quality level of 30 in order to be to be placed on the shelf,<br />
              or is removed as soon as its quality falls below 30.<br />
-           - has an expiration date that
+nbsp           - has an expiration date that
              between 50 and 100 days in the in the future.<br />
            - loses one quality point